 Most of the tools needed to install floating wood flooring are common, affordable tools.
 Buy or borrow the following for your project:

 - Tape Measure – indispensable on any home improvement project, a tape measure allows you to fit each plank perfectly.
-Since you’ll need to use standard lengths on every area of your floor, measuring and fitting becomes vital.
-Remember to always measure twice and cut once.
+Since you’ll need to use standard lengths for every section of your floor, accurate measuring and fitting are crucial.
+Always remember the adage: “Measure twice, cut once” to ensure precision and avoid mistakes.

 - Power Saw or Handsaw – cutting each piece of engineered wood floor or solid hardwood will be necessary, and a good saw makes this job fast and painless.
-Whether a decent handsaw, table saw, circular saw or miter saw, choose the type that you’re familiar with and be sure the blade is sharp.
+Whether a decent handsaw, table saw, circular saw, or miter saw, choose the type that you’re familiar with and be sure the blade is sharp.
 If necessary, have extra blades on hand as certain species of wood can dull a saw blade mid-project.

 - Rubber Mallet – used with a tapping block to secure click lock and glue-down floating wood floors, a rubber mallet works better than a standard hammer.
 The mallet head gives a little and protects the shape and condition of your tapping block.

-- Pull Bar – for those locations where a tapping bar and hammer will not fit (such as against the wall or under a cabinet), a pull bar will do the trick.
+- Pull Bar – for those locations where a tapping bar and hammer will not fit (such as against the wall or under a cabinet) a pull bar will do the trick.
 With this bar fitted into place over the plank edge, simply use your hammer to tap the raised edge and secure the final plank.
-Small and only used on certain areas of the floor, this tool plays an important roll in the overall installation.
+Small and only used on certain areas of the floor, this tool plays an important role in the overall installation.

 - Carpenter Pencil – this writing tool is easy to handle and consistent when marking the end cuts and any other cut marks.